MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 3) **Beware of boxing**

     [Boxing](https://docs.microsoft.com/dotnet/csharp/programming-guide/types/boxing-and-unboxing) is a core concept of the C# language and runtime.
-It is the process of wrapping value-typed variables such as char, int, bool, etc. into reference-typed variables.
-When a value-typed variable is "boxed", it is wrapped inside of a System.Object which is stored on the managed heap.
+It is the process of wrapping value-typed variables such as `char`, `int`, `bool`, etc. into reference-typed variables.
+When a value-typed variable is "boxed", it is wrapped inside of a `System.Object` which is stored on the managed heap.
 Thus, memory is allocated and eventually when disposed must be processed by the garbage collector.
 These allocations and deallocations incur a performance cost and in many scenarios are unnecessary or can be easily replaced by a less expensive alternative.

-    One of the most common forms of boxing in development is the use of [nullable value types](https://docs.microsoft.com//dotnet/csharp/programming-guide/nullable-types/).
-It is common to want to be able to return null for a value type in a function, especially when the operation may fail trying to get the value.
-The potential problem with this approach is that allocation now occurs on the heap and consequently needs to be garbage collected later.
+    To avoid boxing, be sure that the variables, fields and properties in which you store numeric types and structs (including `Nullable<T>`) are strongly-typed as specific types such as `int`, `float?` or `MyStruct`, instead of using object.
+If putting these objects into a list, be sure to use a strongly-typed list such as `List<int>` rather than `List<object>` or `ArrayList`.

     **Example of boxing in C#**